About Felted Pepperface

 While Peperomia incana can tolerate low light conditions, it grows best in bright, indirect light.
 In low light, the plant may become leggy and lose its compact shape.
 If natural light is limited, consider using full-spectrum grow lights.

-Can I grow Felted Pepperface indoors
+Can I grow Felted Pepperface in my indoor space

 Difficulty